 Dormancy – Winter Sleep

-Once the fruits harvested annual plants start dying and perennials try to grow a bit more if the weather is allowing.
+Once the fruits are harvested annual plants start dying and perennials try to grow a bit more if the weather permits.
 After the first strong frost, the hormones change in the plant and perennials go into dormancy stage.
 At this stage, unnecessary nutrients stored in leaves and dropped on the ground to become mulch.
 Roots are still functioning and looking for nutrients that might be used at next growing season.
 Mushrooms may fruit on the floor or start decomposing complex fibers and returning them to soil as nutrients.
 Bacteria is not as active as warm days but mushrooms are.
-Natures soil feeding starts at colder months.
-All that lost minerals should be returned back to soil.
+Nature’s soil feeding starts at colder months.
+All those lost minerals should be returned back to the soil.
 Organic content should be replenished.
 The reserves that are empty should be filled.
 Potassium and phosphorus should be topped up.
-If we assume the roots of a fruit tree is as wide as the drip line of it, we should feed about 70-90cm out of it with our potassium and phosphorus worm castings so that roots can sniff this and start growing towards.
+If we assume the roots of a fruit tree are as wide as the drip line of it, we should feed about 70-90cm out from there with our potassium and phosphorus worm castings so that roots can sniff this and start growing in that direction.